 Everest Base Camp trek in August is possible and quite adventurous as usual.
-In fact, Everest Base Camp trek is possible all year round, each month has something different to offer.
+In fact, Everest Base Camp trek is possible all year round, each month has something totally different to offer.

 Table of Contents